BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 - [Jest] is really a great library, fast, complete, well documented.
 - Unit tests help us a lot to understand _several years later_ how it all works.
 - We always manage to unit test our code, and it complements our E2E tests well.
-- The `automock` is really handy for breaking down tests by modules.
+- The `automock` feature is really handy for breaking down tests by modules.

 👎